 Admittedly it felt strange ordering the citric acid.
 The uses listed ranged from kettle descaler to food ingredient.
-So what is citric acid actually?
+So what is citric acid?
 While it does sound like an aggressive cleaning agent it is a component found in citrus fruits, they all contain it in high concentrations.
-Within the European Union it is listed as E330 on food labels and is used widely.
-In ice creams it is acting as emulsifier because it keeps fats from separating, it is also a natural preservative and can be used as replacement for vinegars and lemon juice.
-Essentially it's just like using very concentrated lemon juice in your cooking without the lemon flavour.
+Within the European Union, it is listed as E330 on food labels and is used widely.
+In ice creams it is acting as an emulsifier because it keeps fats from separating, it is also a natural preservative and can be utilised as a replacement for vinegar and lemon juice.
+Essentially it's just like using very concentrated lemon juice in your cooking without the citrus flavour.

 So what does this have to do with elderflower cordial?
 Much!
-Most commercially made elderflower cordials have citric acid listed as ingredient.
+Most commercially made elderflower cordials have citric acid listed as an ingredient.
 I always wondered if that is what made them taste quite distinctively crisp.
-Don't get me wrong, I love my homemade elderflower cordial but I do wonder if I could make it taste more like an artisanal elderflower cordial from the local shop.
+Don't get me wrong, I love my homemade elderflower cordial, but I do wonder if I could make it feel more like an artisanal elderflower cordial from the local shop.
 They have this floral taste to them that I never managed to capture.

-The locally bought artisanal elderflower cordial comes with a hefty price tag, mind you it is worth it since it is so delicious!
-While buying the odd bottle is not a problem it does become quite a splurge-fest way too easily.
-I simply don't use it as intended which is probably a dainty sip of it in a glass of gin with ice cubes or mixed into fresh lemonade.
+The locally bought artisanal elderflower cordial comes with a hefty price tag.
+While the money spent on it is worth it since it is so delicious, it does become quite a splurge-fest.
+The odd bottle here and there is not an issue, but I don't use it as intended.
+It is supposed to be served by adding a lovely sip of it to a glass of gin with ice cubes or mixed with water.
 But not in this house...

-Of course I couldn't bear the thought of removing fresh lemon entirely from the recipe.
-I am quite a lemon aficionado and manage to consume them on a daily basis so I picked the two smallest ones I could find and added them to my mix of flowers, sugar and citric acid.
+Of course, I couldn't bear the thought of removing fresh lemon entirely from the recipe.
+I am quite a citrus aficionado and manage to consume them on a daily basis, so I picked the two smallest ones I could find and added them to my mix of flowers, sugar and citric acid.

 It's safe to say I wasn't disappointed.
-It is exactly what I was hoping for.
-An elderflower cordial with a deep and rich flavour that tastes exactly like the elderflowers smell.
-If you don't have citric acid at hand or prefer not to use it, here is a recipe for elderflower cordial without citric acid.
+This cordial is exactly what I was hoping for.
+It has a rich flavour that tastes exactly like the elderflowers smell.
+If you don't have citric acid on hand or prefer not to use it, here is a recipe for elderflower cordial without citric acid.

 - Collect only fresh flower heads and make sure the tiny buds have just opened and use them the same day.
 This is important because the lovely fragrance will turn into bitterness if you wait too long.
 Do not wash the flower heads because you will lose too much flavour.

 - Make sure to look through them carefully and remove any insects.
 While doing so make sure to remove unopened buds and any flowers that are not perfectly fresh.
 They will otherwise spoil the taste.
-When you are done with this the most labour intense task is done.
+When you are done with this, the most labour intensive task is done.